paulhegedus/OFPE/README.md

 farmer’s ownership/management purview are imported as assets into Google Earth Engine and imported into the database.
-See this [tutorial](https://paulhegedus.github.io/OFPE-Website/create_shp_qgis.html) for creating a shapefile of a field and farm boundary.
+See this [tutorial](https://paulhegedus.github.io/OFPE-Website/create_shp_qgis.html) for creating a shapefile of a field or farm boundary.
+These are necessary for identifying data based on geographic location rather than searching files for information keying in on field or farm specific information.
+Farm boundaries are also used as the bounding boxes for downloading Google Earth Engine data.

 The process for creating a database is outlined in the activity diagram on [this